zeekus/textfiles/pschism_build_document_with_spack.md

 ```

-# Trouble shooting tips and snafus
+### Trouble shooting tips and snafus
+---

-*verify that EFA works in the compute node area.
-If you see, this from the compute nodes EFA may not be working.*
+- verify that EFA works in the compute node area.
+If you see, this from the compute nodes EFA may not be working.

 ```
 fi_info -p efa